florianjehn/Societal_Collapse/references.md

 Tainter, J. (1988).
 The Collapse of Complex Societies.
 Cambridge University Press.

 Tainter, J. A. (2023).
 How Scholars Explain Collapse.
 In How Worlds Collapse.
 Routledge.

+Tetlock, P., Lebow, R. N., & Parker, N. G. (2006).
+Chapter 1.
+Counterfactual Thought Experiments: Why we can’t live without and how we must learn to live with them.
+In Unmaking the West: “What-If?”
+Scenarios That Rewrite World History.
+University of Michigan Press.

 Tomz, M. R., & Weeks, J. L. P. (2013).
 Public Opinion and the Democratic Peace.
 American Political Science Review, 107(4), 849–865. https://doi.org/10.1017/S0003055413000488